python-discord/forms-backend/README.md

 #### Running
 Simply run: `$ uvicorn --reload --host 0.0.0.0 --debug backend:app`.

-Once this is running the API will live-reload on any changes.
+Once this is running the API is accessible via http://localhost:8000/ and will reload on any changes to code.